microsoftarchive/data-pipeline/docs/problem-set/TacklingProblemSet.md

-# Tackling Challenges with Data Pipeline Guidance
+# Tackling Challenges with Data Pipeline Guidance - Dispatcher

 Over the past couple of years in AzureCAT, we've had the opportunity to work on a number of challenging systems at scale, many of which have heavily leveraged messaging systems (Azure Queues, Service Bus and now Event Hubs, as well as a variety of OSS platforms such as Rabbit and ActiveMQ).
 Under conditions of extreme success, we've recognized and tackled a number of challenges related to system scalability, availability (stability) and manageability, which have been codified (pun intended) in the data pipeline guidance.

-The sections below walk through each of the patterns and/or challenges we are tackling (or will tackle in future iterations) of the data pipeline guidance, along with some examples of the fascinating things that happen in production systems at scale.
+The sections below walk through each of the patterns and/or challenges we are tackling (or will tackle in future iterations) of the data pipeline guidance specific to building a dispatcher for processing logic associated with individual messages, along with some examples of the fascinating things that happen in production systems at scale.

-Big thanks to [TODO] for rightfully calling out we forgot to put this explanation in the guidance before we published it :)
+Big thanks to [@kellabyte](https://github.com/kellabyte) for rightfully calling out we forgot to put this explanation in the guidance before we published it :)

 ## Asynchronous batch-centric processing

 Messaging centric systems are inherently I/O bound (as opposed to compute intensive systems that simply happen to use some messaging for coordination), and require careful asynchronous processing and use of batching to achieve maximum *density* (that being how much work can be successfully completed over a time period for a given resource, such as a VM).

 Let's explore increasing levels of sophistication for implementing asynchronous processing on top of a messaging queue as a way of illustrating the journey and the choices/tradeoffs available.
-For a discussion series on this journey with Azure Queues, please see [TODO] on Azure Friday.
+For a discussion series on this journey with Azure Queues, please see [Azure Friday](http://channel9.msdn.com/Shows/Azure-Friday/Azure-Queues-101-Basics-of-Queues-with-Mark-Simms).

 For clarity, during this section we'll start by using the basic Azure Queue APIs; these APIs do not inherently implement some of the advanced features in the Event Hub or Service Bus Topic APIs such as *prefetch* (which does a lot of the asynchronous fetching of data behind the scenes - great for running code, not great for explaining a pattern :).